-The Story Behind Of Our Shea Butter
+The Story Behind Our Shea Butter

 Shea butter has been made across Africa's shea belt, from Senegal to South Sudan, for centuries, passed from mother to daughter long before "skincare" was an industry.
 People have relied on it for generations to keep their skin healthy through every season and climate.
 We didn't show up to improve it.
 We showed up to protect it.